"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 PRTG Manual: Review Monitoring Data

-Pages of probes, groups, device, and sensors have a tab-like interface.
-Using the tabs you can navigate through various sub-pages of an object in order to show your network's status, view monitoring results, or change settings.
+Pages of probes, groups, devices, and sensors have an interface providing tabs.
+By using the tabs you can navigate through various sub-pages of an object to show your network's status, view monitoring results, or change settings.

 The Overview tab shows an overview of the currently selected object and of its sensors.
 The pages share a common layout, but include different elements, depending on the kind of object you look at: